Skip to main content

 Mobile-Friendliness Issues

 Most people use their phones to browse the internet.
 If your website isn't responsive, Google may not rank it high.
-Google prioritizes the mobile version of your website when determining rankings since it uses mobile-first indexing.
+Google prioritises the mobile version of your website when determining rankings since it uses mobile-first indexing.

 No SSL Certificate